-The title bar is a bar located at the top of a window in a GUI (graphical user interface).
+The title bar is a horizontal bar located at the top of a window in a GUI (graphical user interface).
 It displays the title of the software, name of the current document or file, or other text identifying the contents of that window.
-For example, in the picture below, the title bar displays the name of the program (Textpad) and document (Document1) currently being edited.
+For example, in the picture below, the title bar displays the program name "TextPad" and the document name "Document1" that is currently being edited.

 Besides giving a description of the open program or window, the title bar may also contain other useful features that depend on the operating system and program showing the title bar.

 Basic features of the title bar

-As illustrated in the above picture, the title bar typically has a minimize, maximize, and close button, usually located on the right side.
-Also, in the top-left corner of a Microsoft Windows program window, there is typically an icon of the program that can be clicked to also show these options.
+As illustrated in the picture above, the standard title bar has a minimize, maximize, and close button, usually on the right side.
+Also, in the top-left corner of a program's window, there is an icon that shows these options when clicked.

-Tip: In Microsoft Windows, pressing Alt+Spacebar shows you the window menu options as shown in the picture.
-Using this keyboard shortcut allows you to perform any of the title bar options without using a mouse.
+In Microsoft Windows, pressing Alt+Spacebar shows you the window menu options, as shown in the picture.
+Using this keyboard shortcut, you can perform any of the title bar options without using a mouse.

 Extra features and functions of a title bar

-Below is a list of some of the functions of the title bar.
+Below is a list many of the title bar's functions.
 Keep in mind that not all of these are available in all operating systems and programs.

-- Click and hold down the mouse button on the title bar to move the window.
+- Press and hold the mouse button on the title bar to move the window.

 - Double-click the title bar to maximize the window or set the window into window mode.

 - Windows 7 introduced side-by-side windows, a feature that "snaps" windows to the side of the screen.
-To use side-by-side windows, click-and-drag the title bar to any edge of the screen and attach the window to that portion of the screen.
+To use side-by-side windows, click-and-drag the title bar to any edge of the screen.